Main Street Capital (NYSE:MAIN) Trading 0.5% Higher

 Wall Street Analyst Weigh In

-Several equities research analysts have commented on MAIN shares.
-B. Riley cut shares of Main Street Capital from a “buy” rating to a “neutral” rating and set a $47.00 price target on the stock. in a research report on Monday, January 8th.
-Royal Bank of Canada increased their price objective on Main Street Capital from $46.00 to $48.00 and gave the stock an “outperform” rating in a research note on Monday, January 22nd.
-Oppenheimer raised their target price on Main Street Capital from $41.00 to $43.00 and gave the company a “market perform” rating in a research note on Monday, February 26th.
-UBS Group raised their target price on Main Street Capital from $43.00 to $45.00 and gave the stock a “neutral” rating in a report on Friday, March 1st.
-Finally, Truist Financial lifted their target price on Main Street Capital from $43.00 to $45.00 and gave the company a “hold” rating in a research report on Monday, February 26th.
-Five analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company presently has a consensus rating of “Hold” and an average price target of $45.50.
+Several analysts recently weighed in on MAIN shares.
+UBS Group lifted their price target on Main Street Capital from $43.00 to $45.00 and gave the stock a “neutral” rating in a report on Friday, March 1st.
+B. Riley cut Main Street Capital from a “buy” rating to a “neutral” rating and set a $47.00 price objective for the company. in a report on Monday, January 8th.
+Truist Financial lifted their price objective on Main Street Capital from $43.00 to $45.00 and gave the company a “hold” rating in a report on Monday, February 26th.
+Royal Bank of Canada lifted their price target on Main Street Capital from $46.00 to $48.00 and gave the company an “outperform” rating in a research note on Monday, January 22nd.
+Finally, Oppenheimer boosted their price objective on Main Street Capital from $41.00 to $43.00 and gave the stock a “market perform” rating in a research report on Monday, February 26th.
+Five analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average price target of $45.50.

 Main Street Capital (NYSE:MAIN – Get Free Report) last posted its quarterly earnings results on Thursday, February 22nd.
-The financial services provider reported $1.12 EPS for the quarter, topping analysts’ consensus estimates of $1.06 by $0.06.
-The firm had revenue of $129.31 million during the quarter, compared to analyst estimates of $125.52 million.
+The financial services provider reported $1.12 earnings per share for the quarter, topping analysts’ consensus estimates of $1.06 by $0.06.
 Main Street Capital had a return on equity of 14.99% and a net margin of 85.62%.
-On average, research analysts expect that Main Street Capital Co. will post 4.07 EPS for the current year.
+The business had revenue of $129.31 million for the quarter, compared to the consensus estimate of $125.52 million.
+Research analysts predict that Main Street Capital Co. will post 4.07 EPS for the current fiscal year.

 Main Street Capital Increases Dividend

-The company also recently announced a dividend, which will be paid on Wednesday, March 27th.
-Shareholders of record on Wednesday, March 20th will be issued a dividend of $0.30 per share.
+The business also recently disclosed a dividend, which will be paid on Wednesday, March 27th.
+Stockholders of record on Wednesday, March 20th will be paid a $0.30 dividend.
+The ex-dividend date is Tuesday, March 19th.
 This is an increase from Main Street Capital’s previous dividend of $0.24.
-The ex-dividend date of this dividend is Tuesday, March 19th.
 This represents a dividend yield of 8.37%.
 Main Street Capital’s dividend payout ratio is 55.17%.

 Main Street Capital Company Profile